Ruhneko/Paimon-DataSci/README.md

 The PS4 Games Data Exploration - Web Scraping notebook contains the code used to scrape the data from https://ps-timetracker.com/, https://www.gamepressure.com/, and https://www.vgchartz.com/.

 The PS4 Games Data Exploration - Processing notebook contains the code used to analyze the collected data.
-To avoid the need to datascrape, simply unzip the Datasets file and use the contents on the Processing notebook.